copyright © Wartime Heritage Association

 (photo and new clips courtesy Mary Ann Robinson,

-(Mary Rita’s daughter) great niece of Francis.
+(Mary Rita’s daughter) niece of Francis.